Pacific Wreck Database

 Mission History

-It was shipped to Melbourne for display and restoration with parts from several wrecked Zeros from the Rabaul area.
-A legal battle occurred over this aircraft after it was offered for sale to the Australian War Memorial, and seized by the police until the lawsuit settled.
-Finally, it was sold to the Tokyo Science Museum.
+This Zero was briefly displayed atop empty fuel drums adjacent to a shed at Rabaul.
+Afterwards, exported to Melbourne for display and restoration with parts from several wrecked Zeros from the Rabaul area.
+A legal battle occurred over this aircraft after it was offered for sale to the Australian War Memorial (AWM).
+The Zero was seized by police until the lawsuit was settled.
+Later, sold to the National Museum of Nature and Science (Tokyo Science Museum).

 Display

-Displayed at the Tokyo Science Museum.
-At one point, the Zero was moved to "Tsukuba" around 2000, where it was stored.
-Today, it is returned to public display at the museum.
-The engine cowl is removed, missing as the original was corroded.
+Afterwards, this Zero was on display at the Tokyo Science Museum.
+Around 2000, the Zero was moved to Tsukuba where it was stored, or underwent additional preservation then was returned to the museum and put back on public display.
+The engine cowl is missing because the original was corroded.

 References